earlbellinger/asteroseismology/README.md

-# forward-inverse-asteroseismology
+# Asteroseismology
-Forward and inverse problems in asteroseismology
+Earl Bellinger's Ph.D. repository on forward and inverse problems in asteroseismology.